apemangr/Condor-Emacs/README.md

 The [Emacs for OSX](https://emacsformacosx.com/) website also provides universal binaries.

-***NOTE:*** Condor Emacs has not been tested yet on macOS.
-(Help needed)
+**NOTE:** Condor Emacs has not been tested yet on macOS (Help needed).

 ### Windows

-GNU Emacs for Windows can be downloaded from a [nearby GNU mirror](http://espejito.fder.edu.uy/gnu/emacs/windows/); or the .[main GNU FTP server](http://ftp.gnu.org/gnu/emacs/windows/).
+GNU Emacs for Windows can be downloaded from a [nearby GNU mirror](http://espejito.fder.edu.uy/gnu/emacs/windows/); or the [main GNU FTP server](http://ftp.gnu.org/gnu/emacs/windows/).

 Unzip the zip file preserving the directory structure, and run bin\runemacs.exe.
-Alternatively, create a desktop shortcut to bin\runemacs.exe, and start Emacs by double-clicking on that shortcut's icon.
+Alternatively, create a desktop shortcut to **bin\runemacs.exe**, and start Emacs by double-clicking on that shortcut's icon.

-The Windows binaries are signed by Phillip Lord 8493 0FFB 79B6 45F7 DEA2 9AD0 AC6D D3FF D1D0 46BD.
+The Windows binaries are signed by Phillip Lord **8493 0FFB 79B6 45F7 DEA2 9AD0 AC6D D3FF D1D0 46BD**.

 MSYS2 users can install Emacs (64bits build) with the following: